Anger How It Works: How to Change Your Heart

 Matthew 12:37 For by your words you will be acquitted, and by your words you will be condemned.

 Have you ever been around people who stirred themselves to anger by talking and talking?
 They would not listen because they had to talk.
 Let’s make this a little more personal.
-Have you ever begun talking about something and then found yourself getting more and more upset as you keep talking?
-We may begin speaking in a normal voice, but we intensify.
-The next thing we know we are in full-blown anger and rage.
-Our hands are waving and our voices are screaming.
-Furthermore, our blood pressure goes up and our faces become red.
-We say things we would never say in any other situation and we hurt the ones we love.
-Furthermore, we damage walls and doors and sometimes people physically.
-Moreover, we definitely damage their souls.
-Look at what James said.
+Have you ever begun talking about something and then become increasingly upset as you keep talking?
+We may start speaking in a normal voice, but we intensify.
+The next thing we know, we are in full-blown anger and rage.
+Our hands are waving, and our voices are screaming.

 Anger How It Works sermon video audio notes